angelchan0515/LIN3046_A1_1F/README.md

 ## Language Data

-written text:from different sources, such as books, articles, websites, social media
+written text:from different sources, such as books, articles, websites, social media and daily life like conversation between friend.

 ## Communication